jarvisteach/appJar/docs/mkdocs/docs/pythonBars.md

     Get the value of the specified radio button, from the named menu.
     Returns the name of the checked radio button, for this group.

-####Platform Specific Menus
+####Platform Specific/Custom Menus
-It's possible to interact with menus that are specific to particular platforms.
+It's possible to interact with menus that are specific to particular platforms, or prebuilt for specific purposes.
 Simply use the menu names given below when adding items to a menu.

+* **Generic**
+    * **Edit Menu** - `EDIT` provides a right-click, *cut & paste* menu for text, entry & option boxes.
+        Call `.addMenuEdit(inMenuBar=False)` to enable the *Edit* menu.
+        Set the parameter to True, to also show it in the menu bar.
+        This menu does its best to show the appropriate options, for all situations - but doesn't know when you can't *redo* an action.

 * **Windows**
     * **System Menu** - `WIN_SYS` accessed by clicking the icon in the top left corner of the GUI.